 Higher Productivity Work Environments

-When Softlab achieved enough success that we could hire an architect to design a new building for us at Zamodorferstraße, we had several discussions around the configuration of that office space.
+When Softlab achieved enough success that we could hire an architect to design a new building for us at 120 Zamodorferstraße, we had several discussions around the configuration of that office space.
 One of the considerations was whether we should have one, two or three person offices.
-Despite initially most people feeling inclined toward having individual offices.
+Initially most people feeling inclined toward having individual offices.
 This would solve for quiet and focused space that improve engineering productivity.
 Three people offices would increase collaboration.
 We ultimately decided the best experience for all would be had by having pairs of mentors and new hires working together.
 For collaboration, the German laws about needing to regular breaks during the day (e.g. for coffee, tea or lunch) allowed for impromptu collaboration time.

 Note, there we also other factors that went into designing that building to aid in creating the most productive work space possible – such as the width of the hallways, the location of the restrooms, the location of the raised floor computer room (we worked very close to the hardware of the the systems we were designing), …Softlab became the second most successful independent software company at its time (behind SAP) to then get acquired by BMW.My uncle, Carl Martin Dolezalek, made quite a nice living up until the 1970s by advising businesses and factories how to lay out work space so as to gain efficiency as he described in his book “Planung von Fabrikanlagen” first published in 1973.
 His income was derived from a minor percentage of any increases in output due to higher productivity that resulted from changes he suggested.